 - ¼ cup grated Parmesan cheese plus more for garnish

 - 1 garlic clove

-- Prepare the zucchini using a spiralizer and place on a dish.
-Add the sundried tomatoes, walnuts and cherry tomatoes.
+- Prepare the zucchini using a spiralizer and place in a large bowl.

 - To make the Basil Walnut pesto, mix all the ingredients in a food processor until everything is well blended with no clumps.